 - Find another venue to do the work that requires uninterrupted time; some people will book a meeting room for an hour, while others will sit in an empty classroom to escape.
 Make sure someone responsible can contact you in case of a genuine emergency.

-- Practise being assertive in dealing with people – use phrases like “what can I do for you?” or “is there something you need?” to appear helpful while encouraging people to come to the point.
+- Practice being assertive in dealing with people – use phrases like “what can I do for you?” or “is there something you need?” to appear helpful while encouraging people to come to the point.

 - If you have something that you need to work on, politely tell the caller you’re on deadline and arrange to call them back.